follow-the-vine-to-get-to-the-melon/cv_hw/README.md

 **Working with [Jupyter notebooks](https://code.visualstudio.com/docs/python/jupyter-support) using vscode.**

-It is better for debugging, such as viewing variables.
+It is better for debugging, such as viewing variables in the notebook or stepping into a function in some other py file.

 How do you download the assignments?
 ------------------------------------